emma-community/terraform-provider-emma/docs/resources/spot_instance.md

 4. Select an operating system using the `emma_operating_system` data source.

-5. Choose one of the cloud network types: _multi-cloud, isolated,_ or _default_.
-Choose the _multi-cloud_ network type if you need to connect compute instances from different providers.
+5. Choose one of the cloud network types: multi-cloud, isolated or default.
+Choose the multi-cloud network type if you need to connect compute instances from different providers.

 6. Select or create an security group for the spot instance using the `emma_security_group` resource.
 You may choose not to specify a security group.
 In this case, the spot instance will be added to the default security group.